Sandyzlife/module-6-prompt-engineering-portfolio/Sandeep_B_PromptEngineering.md

 ---

-## 4.3 Limitations & Responsible Use
+### 4.3 Limitations & Responsible Use

-Three limitations I observed were occasional factual inaccuracies, inconsistent reasoning in complex tasks, and dependence on prompt quality.
-Users should always verify outputs when making business, legal, financial, or medical decisions.
-LLMs are not suitable as the sole source of truth for high-risk decisions.
-Human review remains important for accuracy and accountability.
-LLMs should be used as productivity tools rather than replacements for expert judgment.
-Ethical use requires transparency, validation, and responsible oversight.
+#### Limitations Encountered

+1. LLMs can generate inaccurate or fabricated information when they are uncertain.
+2. Complex reasoning tasks may sometimes require verification because calculation mistakes can occur.
+3. Output quality depends heavily on prompt quality, making vague prompts less effective.

+#### Recommendations for Responsible Use

+1. Always verify factual information, especially for academic, financial, legal, or business-critical decisions.
+2. Avoid relying on LLMs as the sole source of truth for high-risk tasks.
+3. Use LLMs as productivity and brainstorming tools while maintaining human review and ethical oversight.

+LLMs are powerful assistants but should complement human judgment rather than replace it.
+Responsible usage requires transparency, validation, and awareness of their limitations.

 ---